kaievns/nikolay.rocks/pages/Silly Thoughts/2015-09-08-programs-are-people-too.md

 But then, recently, I've been reading this book about human behavioral patterns.
 It is actually fascinating how well they can describe group dynamics through a set of basic behavior styles.
-And there, it occurred to me that different pieces of a complex software system behave in a much the same way.
+And there it occurred to me that different pieces of a complex software system behave in a much the same way.
 Let me go through some examples to demonstrate what I mean: